Solving the Yamabe Problem by an Iterative Method on a Small Riemannian Domain: Introduction

-In \S3, we remove the dimension restriction by proving that the iterative method leads to a positive solution to the Yamabe equation (Theorem \ref{negative:thm1}).
-Although we could have proven positivity in \S2, the argument is fairly technical, so we have given it its own section.
+In \S3, we prove that our solution of (\ref{eq:abs}) also solves (\ref{intro:eqn2}), by proving that the iterative method leads to a positive solution to the Yamabe equation (Theorem \ref{negative:thm1}).
+We also prove that the solution is in fact smooth (Theorem \ref{Euclidean:thm6}), using arguments adapted from Yamabe and Trudinger's work in the subcritical case.
+With these results, we finally conclude that we can solve the Yamabe problem on a small domain.

 Appendix A proves a technical result from \S3, and Appendix B gives a table of the constants used in the article.